 Ignore this: Just fixed a merge conflict.

 Because, of course, he had the option to choose none of the versions and add a new one.
-Now, when he runs git status, he will see:
+Now, when he runs git status

 Unmerged paths: